North Airdrie Credit Union Ltd

 If you didn't notify North Airdrie Credit Union Ltd of your change of address before it failed, or you notified it but didn't receive confirmation that the records had been updated before it was declared in default, FSCS will need to see evidence of your change of address before any compensation payment can be made.

-Please contact the Joint Administrators with evidence of your change of address, and once confirmed they'll instruct FSCS to make payment to the new address.
+Please contact FSCS with evidence of your change of address, and once confirmed we'll make payment to the new address.

 Documents that can be used as evidence include a council tax bill, a utility bill (not a mobile phone bill) or a benefits entitlement letter, as long as they're less than three months old.